monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 All the results are available in Jupyter Notebook https://github.com/monimoyd/PredictingMaskAndDepthUsingDeepLearning/blob/master/assignment15_final_api.ipynb

+(Training results are in training cell output titled "Perform training of the model and periodically display statistics, mask , depth images generated, IoU value"
-(Training results are  in training cell output , and testing results are in testing cell output
+, and testing results are in testing cell output titled "Load the best model and perform test and Test dataset and show results")

-## Results from traing:
+## Results from Testing:

 ## i.